EverettGrethel/vuecheatsheet/README.md

 [alias]
     stpp = subtree push --prefix
 ```
-which will allow you to instead write `git stpp dist origin gh-pages` to push
+which will allow you to instead write `git stpp dist origin gh-pages` to push.